number1bidoof/Vibez/README.md

 ## What did you build?

 it was supposted to be a mario cart style game in assembly, but i didnt want to break down my computer so i made it in pygame instead.
-It also kinda doesnt works well but we can call it **Mario Kart: From Temu**
+It also kinda doesnt works well but we can call it **Mario Kart: temu edition**

 ## What language(s) or tools did you use?

 Originally i wanted to use Asembly, but to install, process and load in files was really complicated, and I didnt want to have to debug in assembly *done it before, not doing it again*.
-Then I tried C, but i had a problem with pointers and **allocating memory space**, so I used **Python**, a language we all know and **Pygame** to visually simulate it
+Then I tried C, but i had a problem with pointers and **allocating memory space**, so I used **Python**, a language we all know and **Pygame** to visually simulate it.
+I used Python specifically becuase I know it pretty well and can debug it easily

 ## Which AI tools did you use, and how?